vaibhavkatiyar/blog-website-using-ejs/README.md

 # blog-website-using-ejs
-This website was created using Node Js and Express Js
+This project was created using Node Js and Express Js

 EJS or Embedded Javascript Templating is a templating engine used by Node.js.

+Screenshots -